Daniel Horowitz: Notable cases

 In dismissing Savage's copyright infringement claim, the federal court held that the Council on American-Islamic Relations' use of Savage's copyrighted radio excerpts was a protected fair use under copyright law and that Savage's racketeering claim (that depended on the copyright infringement allegation) was without merit.

 In a second case Horowitz filed on behalf of Savage in 2012, Savage won his case against syndicator TRN and released Savage from his contract with that network.

 Horowitz represents San Francisco Police officer Andrew Cohen in Cohen's personal injury lawsuit against San Francisco Mayor Gavin Newsom and police chief Heather Fong.
 This lawsuit arises out of Cohen's so called comedy video tape that led to the "VideoGate" controversy.

 Horowitz also represented Kimberly Bell, the former girlfriend of San Francisco Giants slugger, Barry Bonds.
 Bell testified against Bonds before the Grand Jury that later indicted Bonds for perjury arising out of his denial of steroid use.
 Horowitz also represented Steve Williams, the man who ended up with Barry Bonds' 700th home run baseball.
 Various other fans claimed that they were entitled to the ball.
+Horowitz won the case and the ball sold for $ 804,000 at auction.

 Horowitz's defense of husband killer Susan Polk was portrayed on Dateline NBC.

 Horowitz also represented Dr. Wilmer Origel, a chiropractor who was accused of 11 felony charges, of practicing anesthesiology without a medical license, money laundering, and insurance and workers' compensation fraud totaling $5 million.
 The case became controversial because Horowitz's legal fees were paid by local taxpayers once his client ran out of money to pay for his own representation.
 Many felt Horowitz's bill would rapidly deplete county funds that were "used to pay local attorneys who represent criminal defendants too poor to hire lawyers themselves."
 Horowitz argued that the fees paid to appointed attorneys in Stockton were so low that it almost guaranteed that the clients would receive substandard representation and won the battle over fees.
 The jury hung, 10–2, for acquittal and all charges were later dismissed.
 The same issue arose in 2019 when Horowitz sought appointment to represent a physical therapist against fraud charges and he asked for $750 per hour in fees.